At Stirling we are committed to approaching ‘religion’ in a critical manner, in two broad senses:

 - Written communication – these are developed through the various essays, reports and examinations required for each of your modules;

-- Oral communication – learn to get your point across effectively through presentations to both classmates and external clients;
+- Oral communication – learn to communicate effectively through presentations to both classmates and external clients;

 - Teamworking – groupwork is an essential part of your Religion degree, in seminars, debates, and so on;